reposense/RepoSense/docs/UserGuide.md

 ## Quickstart RepoSense with Netlify

-Using Netlify, and a fork of this repo, allows you to quickly get started online and enjoy a real time RepoSense report on your target repository.
+Using Netlify, and a fork of this repo allow you to quickly get started online and enjoy a real time RepoSense report on your target repository.
 Further instructions can be found in this [guide](UsingNetlifyGuide.md).

 ## Using Travis-CI to automate publishing of the report to GitHub Pages